Agents: Core Platform

 Slash Commands

 Section titled “Slash Commands”Agents support slash commands for quick actions.
-These work in both the web chat and Telegram channel:
+These work in both the web chat and channel interfaces:

 | Command | Description |